Korea Institute Undergraduate Research Assistantship

 Failure to adhere to the Harvard College Summer funding policy may result in a student being referred to the Administrative Board or Honor Council.

 * The only recognized deviation from the Summer Funding Policy applies to students conducting senior thesis research.
-Students in this specific situation may apply Harvard University funding to two different opportunities, given that one source of funding supports thesis research and that the two opportunities in question do not overlap in time.
+Students in this specific situation may apply Harvard University funding to two different opportunities, given that one source of funding supports thesis research and that the dates of the two opportunities in question do not overlap.
 Thesis researchers in this case may still apply to multiple sources of research funding to enable potential co-funding opportunities.